And which motorized trailer dolly is best for you?

 At Trailer Valet, we’ve designed manual dollies, powered trailer dollies, and tools that make manual dollies into powered dollies with ease.

-The Trailer Valet RVR is designed to take the chore out of moving your trailer.
+Our Electric Trailer Movers / Electric Trailer Dollies are designed to take the chore out of moving your trailer.
 With the RVR you can now move your trailer without bending over or the need to use your own drill.
 The RVR comes with a rechargeable lithium-ion battery that can give you up to 30 minutes of runtime.
 The included remote control allows you to not only move your trailer with just the push of a button, but you can also do it from up to 40 feet away.
 Now you can move your trailer into tight spaces without having to ask someone else to help you look around the corners.